SaraRasoulian/DotNet-WebAPI-Sample/README.md

 docker-compose up -d
 ```

-Docker compose in this project includes 3 services:
+Docker compose in this project includes 4 services:

 - Web API application will be listening at `http://localhost:5000`

 - Postgres database will be listening at `http://localhost:5433`

 - PgAdmin4 web interface will be listening at `http://localhost:8080`

+- Redis cache will be listening at `http://localhost:6379`

 To apply your modified code, you can add build option: